Vaibhav15Rj/Currency-Converter/README.md

 # Currency-Converter

 Welcome to our Currency Converter!
 This tool allows you to effortlessly convert between different currencies around the world.
 Powered by HTML, CSS, and JavaScript, our converter provides real-time exchange rates sourced from reliable APIs.
-To enhance your experience, we also display country flags alongside each currency, making it easier to identify and select the currencies you need.
+To enhance your experience, we also display country flags alongside each currency, making it easier to identify and select the currencies you need.I have used the Exchange rate data from @fawazahmed0.

 Start exploring global currencies and their values with just a few clicks!